-These matters are discussed further in the report and in the action plan at the end of the report.
+These matters are discussed further in the report.

 Section 41(1)(c) of the Health Act 2007.
 Compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children And Adults) With Disabilities) Regulations 2013, Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults with Disabilities) Regulations 2013 and the National Standards for Residential Services for Children and Adults with Disabilities.